rajangdavis/getcraftbeer_eda/README.md

 ## 2. Obtaining data

 I obtained publicly available datasets from [ data.world ](https://data.world) and scraped Beer Advocate for beer, brewery, beer style, and review information.
 I acquired geographic information using the addresses provided by Beer Advocate and utilizing the [ OpenCage Geocoder API ](https://opencagedata.com/api) for deriving coordinates for each brewery.

+I could have scraped the entirety of my dataset from Beer Advocate; however, I wanted to avoid this because I don't like the idea of
 <br>
 <br>Here is a break down of the datasets and the scripts I used for scraping beer advocate data:
 <ol>